Thursday, November 16, 2006

 The events of the past several weeks have changed my mind.
 The intransigent polarity among all sides has led to a climax on Friday where protestors occupied the Hall Memorial Building and the administration attempted to re-open it using DPS officers.

-: Dr. Fernandes must resign and spare the Board of Trustees the crippling (if not fatal) embarassment of having to reverse its decision at a future date.
+The only reasonable conclusion to this mess is clearly obvious: Dr. Fernandes must resign and spare the Board of Trustees the crippling (if not fatal) embarassment of having to reverse its decision at a future date.
 A new search must be initiated with equal FSSA participation.

 What bothers me most is the you're either with us or against us mentality.
 I don't know if this is reflective of our polarized society as a whole or specific to this particular issue.
 My biggest fear is this polarity will carry over well beyond the conclusion of this sad affair.